The Cost of Living in Vietnam

 • Voluntary insurance for self-employed workers and students.

 However, the main drawback of Vietnamese health insurance lies in its low benefits and their sometimes average quality.
-It is therefore essential to take out private international health cover in order to benefit from quality protection, for example with Foyer Global Health.
+It is therefore essential to take out private international health cover in order to benefit from quality protection.
 Such coverage has several advantages:

 • Access to high-quality medical facilities, such as private hospitals in Hanoi or Ho Chi Minh City